PolysignalAI/cc-addon/docs/DEPLOY.md

 - The workflow sets 644 for files and 755 for directories
 - Adjust in the workflow if your server requires different permissions

+### Email Issues

+- Verify Gmail App Password is correct (not your regular password)
+- Ensure 2FA is enabled on your Gmail account
+- Check that Composer installed PHPMailer successfully
+- Verify PHP has OpenSSL extension enabled for SMTP

+### reCAPTCHA Issues

+- Ensure you're using v2 "I'm not a robot" (not v3)
+- Verify site key matches between Google reCAPTCHA admin and GitHub secret
+- Check that your domain is listed in reCAPTCHA settings
+- For local testing, add "localhost" to allowed domains

+### Missing Dependencies

+- The workflow runs `composer install` on the server
+- Ensure PHP and Composer are installed on your server
+- Check that the server has write permissions for vendor directory

 ## Testing Locally